 - The most up to date microsurgery for tumours of the spinal cord and tumours of the spinal canal (astrocytomata, ependymomata, neurinomata, meningeomata, pilocytic astrocytomata), including ultrasound and permanent electrophysiological monitoring

-PD Dr. med.
+Prof. Dr med.
 Ralf Kockro is specialized in neurosurgery at the Hirslanden Clinic in Zurich, where he offers the complete spectrum of neurosurgery in one of the most modern clinics in Switzerland.
-Through the cooperation with the Hirslanden Clinic, PD Dr. Kockro combines excellent medicine, innovative science, and the latest technical equipment in medical technology.
+Through the cooperation with the Hirslanden Clinic, Prof. Dr Kockro combines excellent medicine, innovative science, and the latest technical equipment in medical technology.
 The Hirslanden Clinic is, among others, equipped with a neurosurgical surgery room allowing intraoperative imaging, which is only available at a few locations.

 Using procedures such as intraoperative MRI (magnetic resonance imaging), CT (computed tomography) and angiography (vascular imaging), diseases of the brain, skull base, and spinal cord can be treated unerringly and with maximum protection of the surrounding brain structures.
 This makes your surgery even safer and more precise with the best chances of success.